 Self-Settled Special Needs Trust

-The funds in the trust can be used to supplement benefits received from various governmental assistance programs including SSI and Medicaid.
-The beneficiary does not have direct control or access to funds in the Trust.
-It is managed by a Trustee who has broad discretion to make distributions on behalf of the beneficiary to provide for superior care options, opportunities for treatment and rehabilitation, housing, electronic equipment, computers, job training, vacations, and so on.
+The funds in the trust can be used to supplement benefits received from various governmental assistance programs including Supplemental Security Income (SSI) and Medicaid.
+The beneficiary must be under 65 years old when the trust is created and must be established by the individual's parent, grandparent, legal guardian, or the court.
+The beneficiary does not have direct control or access to funds in the trust.
+It is managed by a trustee who has broad discretion to make distributions on behalf of the beneficiary to provide superior care options, opportunities for treatment and rehabilitation, housing, electronic equipment, computers, job training, vacations, and so on.

-In order for a self-settled special needs trust to be exempt as an asset for benefits qualification, it must pay back the government for services provided if there is anything left in the trust when the beneficiary with a disability or special needs dies.
+In order for a self-settled special needs trust to be exempt as an asset for benefits qualification, it must pay back the government for services provided if there is anything left in the trust when the beneficiary with a disability or special needs dies, up to the amount paid under the Medicaid program for the disabled person's care.

 If you are a parent of a child with special needs, how you leave your child’s inheritance to him/her can greatly affect the child’s quality of life after your death.
 An outright inheritance will immediately cause all government benefits to stop.
 Your child will have to pay 100% of medical care expenses, medicines, personal care attendants, therapy, doctor visits, and room and board wherever they are living.
 This will continue until the entire inheritance is exhausted.
 Then your disabled child will re-qualify for benefits.